 Noom is a hot weight loss app that has been called “WW for millennials.”
 Of course, Noom would argue that they are much more than that.
 Developed by behavioral psychologists, Noom aims to create behavioral change for sustainable long-term weight loss.
 A key component of their wellness app is the role of personal coaching to keep you on track and motivated.

 While Noom has revolutionized the entire diet industry.
 They also made a large donation to the NAACP, which is great.
 However, one thing they come up short on is clarity of subscription pricing.
-In fact, after clicking around Noom’s website it’s not clear what the monthly fees are or how billing works.
-Here’s what you need to know about the cost of Noom including the 14-day trial, subscription cost, coupons, and cost per year.
+In fact, after clicking around Noom’s website it’s not immediately clear what the monthly fees are or exactly how billing works.

 Here’s a quick answer followed by a more detailed description of how much Noom really costs.

 Cost and Billing: After the initial 7-14 day trial period ends, Noom bills you $129 for the first 3 months.
 That means unless you change your billing options Noom costs $43 per month, $516 per year, and $1.41 per day.

 *The other default billing option is $149 every 5 months which is a longer commitment but brings the monthly cost of Noom down to $29.80.